avanzosc/hr-addons/hr_attendance_leave_report/README.rst

 Hr attendance leave report
 ==========================

-* For users in Attendances new menu option: "User Attendances And Absences", the user can see their own attendances and absences.
+* For users in Attendances new menu option: "Time Control", the user can see their own attendances and absences.
 * For manager in Attendances, Reporting, new menu option: "Time Control", for see all users attendances and Absences.
 * With this new option, the worker's information will be displayed, with days